• hello@wearetempo.org

 Her career in technology happened organically from a career in pharmaceuticals followed by business consultancy that transitioned into digital transformation.
 Siddhi said – “International Women’s Day serves as a day of global solidarity where women joined by male champions, can draw inspiration from each other as well as celebrate the success of female role models.
 Each year these campaigns transcend down to girls and boys at school age to begin the process of changing mindsets at an early age which challenge the age-old patriarchal system embedded in society.
 The theme for International Women’s Day #ChooseToChallenge sets out a clear agenda for all men and women to stand up to inequalities women face professionally, whether it’s inequality in pay, gender bias or promotion.
 Female-led founders face massive challenges in accessing funding with only 2.3% of women-led start-ups access VC funding.”

-Siddhi’s message to all women globally – “I #choosetochallenge women’s mindsets to become more fearless in shaping their careers in tech regardless of age or background!”
+“I #choosetochallenge women’s mindsets to become more fearless in shaping their careers in tech regardless of age or background!”

 New Tempo Time Credits Welsh website and platform